Recommended for you:

 Kittens can be introduced to solid food during their fifth week, although they'll continue nursing for a few weeks after this.
 According to Tufts Cummings School of Veterinary Medicine, some vets even recommend offering Mama Kitty the same kitten food while she's nursing, since its high protein and fat content will help her recover and stay healthy.
 By the ninth week, your kittens will finish the transition to solid food and should be fed quality kitten food.

 How much and how often they eat will depend on whether you feed them canned or dry food.
 Canned food should be given in small amounts four times daily until they are three months old, after which it should be cut back to three times a day, says the Cornell Feline Health Center.
 When kittens are six months old, you can transition them to eating twice a day.
-If you are giving them dry food, you can simply leave a dish of food out and allow kittens to free feed when they're hungry, but in this case you'll need to monitor their weight to make sure they're not overeating.
+If you are giving them dry food, you can simply leave a dish of food out and allow kittens to free feed when they're hungry, but in this case you'll need to monitor their weight to make sure they're not eating too little or overeating.

 In between eating and snuggling, kittens that are just a few weeks old are learning one important thing: how to act like a cat.
-The Spruce Pets notes that kittens need to be raised by their mother or a foster cat in order to learn the basics of hunting, kitty communication, playing with fellow cats and using a litter box.
+The Spruce Pets notes that kittens should to be raised by their mother or a foster cat in order to learn the basics of hunting, kitty communication, playing with fellow cats and using a litter box.

 3 – 6 Months: Ready for Adoption and Neutering

 Kittens shouldn't be separated from their mother and littermates until they have been fully weaned and socialized.
-Kittens continue learning normal cat behavior from their mother until well into their tenth week, says Petful, so in order to give each kitten the best chance of becoming a well-adjusted cat, it's best to wait until at least ten weeks before allowing her to go to a new home.
+Kittens continue learning normal cat behavior from their mother until well into their tenth week, says Petful, so in order to give each kitten the best chance of becoming a well-adjusted cat, it's best to wait until at least ten weeks before allowing them to go to a new home.
 You can also wait twelve weeks to allow time for the next important round of vaccinations in the kitten timeline.

 Kittens are ready to be spayed or neutered by six months of age.
 Many vets, however, will perform the procedure as early as eight weeks if the kitten weighs enough to safely undergo general anesthesia.